James D. St. Clair: Later career

 In 1976, St. Clair was assigned by the Roxbury District Court to defend Randolph Lewis, an African-American charged with severely beating a white man, who later died.
 During the trial, St. Clair was assigned bodyguards due to threats made against him.
 Lewis was found guilty, but St. Clair was able to get the conviction overturned on appeal.
 The indictments against Lewis were dropped in 1983.

 St. Clair served as legal counsel for the states of Maine, South Carolina, and the town of Mashpee, Massachusetts, who were being sued by Native Americans claiming lands once occupied by their tribes.
+In 1982 he represented Boston Marathon sponsorship agent Marshall Medoff in his dispute with the Boston Athletic Association.
 In 1983, St. Clair led Buddy LeRoux's legal battle to take over ownership of the Boston Red Sox.
 In 1987 he defended Westfield State College president Francis J. Pilecki, who was accused of sexually molesting two students.
 Pilecki was found not guilty in one of the cases and the charges were dropped in the other after a civil settlement was reached.

 In 1992, Boston Mayor Raymond Flynn appointed St. Clair to lead a commission investigating the Police Department.
 The commission made 36 recommendations, including that Flynn not reappoint his lifelong friend, Francis Roache, as police commissioner.
 The police department elected to adopt 31 of the 36 recommendations, however the mayor elected to retain Roache.